 One of the primary goals of the ECP is to develop confident and responsible individuals.
-Manners, sharing, taking turns, and cooperative play are taught, modeled and practiced in the classroom.
+The hope is that students will grow in virtues that have a depth greater than surface level behavior or moralism.
+Obedience, attention, respect, and responsibility are the four habits that we hope to cultivate within the students.
+These habits are often demonstrated through manners, sharing, taking turns, and cooperative play, which are taught, modeled and practiced in the classroom.
 Small class sizes and experienced, loving teachers create a place where each child knows they are loved and cared for which is essential for the development of happy, healthy students.